SteelCompendium/compendium-md/Bestiary/markdown/Demon Torlas.md

 - ✦ ≤11: Slide 1
 - ★ 12–16: Slide 2
 - ✸ 17+: Slide 3
   Effect: The area turns into a morass of spongy flesh before the targets are force moved.
-Until the start of the torlas’s next turn, the area is difficult terrain, and each creature who moves within the area takes 1 damage for each square moved.
+Until the start of the torlas’s next turn, the area is [[Difficult Terrain|difficult terrain]], and each creature who moves within the area takes 1 damage for each square moved.

 **Grasping Tendons (Maneuver)**
 Keywords: Magic, Ranged